 juice of one large lemon

-1 thread $affron: worth the price, keeps in the freezer for years.
+1 thread saffron: worth the price, keeps in the freezer for years.
 Even I would not offer a substitute for saffron in this dish!

-2. In a small bowl, crush saffron and add 2 tablespoons hot water.
-Stir to dissolve saffron then add to stuffing mixture and stir well.
-Remove stuffing from heat and allow to cool.
+3. In a small bowl, crush saffron and add 2 tablespoons hot water.
+Stir to dissolve saffron then add to onion mixture and stir well.
+Remove from heat and allow to cool.

-3. Preheat oven to 350F degrees.
+4. Preheat oven to 350F degrees.
 Line a large baking pan with foil and spray with vegetable cooking spray.
-Lay out half the filets and sprinkle with chili flakes and juice of half a lemon.
+Lay out half the filets and sprinkle with chili flakes if using, and juice of half a lemon.
 Spread stuffing almost to the edges of the fish.
 Top each filet with another plain filet, press gently around the edges.
 Squeeze juice from remaining lemon half over all.

 To serve, gently place on a serving platter and scatter with reserved cilantro and lemons cut into eighths for squeezing.

-You can also slice the fish for a dramatic presentation.
-This works with the larger, thicker cuts of fish.
+*another QITK tip: If using a thick cut of fish, you can slice it for a dramatic presentation.
 Chill thoroughly then slice with a large serrated knife across the width of the fillets.
 Lay each piece on its side in a large serving dish and top with a lemon slice.